 - Trainee has supported themselves for at least 3 years before starting the PGCE

-Loughborough University awards a bursary of 10% of your tuition fees, set against tuition fees, to Loughborough University graduates commencing the PGCE course in any of the following subjects:
+Loughborough University awards a bursary of 10% of your tuition fees, set against tuition fees, to Loughborough University graduates commencing the PGCE course in the following subjects:

 - Physical Education

-This bursary payment will be in addition to other bursaries from the National College for Teaching and Leadership, the Institute of Mathematics or Loughborough University which are associated with your specialist teaching subject, degree classification or income.
+This bursary payment will be in addition to other bursaries from the Department for Education, the Institute of Mathematics or Loughborough University which are associated with your specialist teaching subject, degree classification or income.

 To be eligible for the Alumni Bursary of 10% of your tuition fees, you must have studied at and obtained a Bachelors degree from Loughborough University which qualifies you for entry to the PGCE course.
 You do not have to apply for the Alumni Bursary; it will be set against your tuition fees automatically on registration.